 Other times, a daily entry giveaway specifies that your entries must be at least 24 hours apart from one another.
 So if you enter at 11:59 pm on Friday, you cannot enter again until 11:59 pm on Saturday.
 Sweepstakes with this restriction are sometimes referred to as 24-hour sweepstakes, to differentiate them.

 Per Person, Per Computer, and Other Entry Frequency Restrictions

-So knowing the time period is the first step to understanding how often you can enter sweepstakes, but there's another step: who, or what exactly is being restricted.
-Some examples include:
+So knowing the time period is the first step to understanding how often you can enter sweepstakes, but there's another step to consider, too: who, or what exactly is being restricted.

-One Entry Per Email: For each email address that you have, you can enter one time per entry period.
+For each email address that you have, you can enter one time per entry period.
 That means that if you have 200 email addresses registered, you can enter 200 times.
-However, you then need to check all of those addresses for win notices!

 What Happens If You Enter More Often Than the Entry Frequency Allows?

 If you made a mistake and entered a sweepstake more often than the entry restrictions allowed, you might be disqualified altogether or your first entry per time period might be accepted while the rest are discarded.